Freak Show (film): Production

-On October 2, 2015, it was announced that Trudie Styler would make her directorial debut with the young adult LGBT film Freak Show, based on the novel of same name by James St. James.
+On October 2, 2015, it was announced that Trudie Styler would make her directorial debut with the young adult LGBT film Freak Show, based on the 2007 novel of same name by James St. James.
 Patrick J. Clifton and Beth Rigazio adapted the novel, while producers on the film would be Celine Rattray, Charlotte Ubben, and Styler through Maven Pictures along with Drew Barrymore and Nancy Juvonen's Flower Films, and Jeffrey Coulter and Bryan Rabin.

-Principal photography on the film began on October 27, 2015, in New York City.
+Principal photography began on October 27, 2015, in New York City.
 Dan Romer composed the film's score.

 Release

-The film had its world premiere at the Berlin International Film Festival on February 13, 2017.
-Shortly after, IFC Films acquired U.S. distribution rights to the film.
-It was released on January 12, 2018.
+Freak Show had its world premiere at the 67th Berlin International Film Festival on February 13, 2017.
+Shortly afterwards, IFC Films acquired U.S. distribution rights to the film.
+It was released in theaters and on video on demand in the United States on January 12, 2018.